AMAC Board of Directors

 Second Vice Chair, AMAC Board of Directors

-Vice President, Partner Relations & Business Diversity, Hudson
+Vice President, Business Development, Hudson by Avolta

 Bridget Biagas is the Vice President of Partner Relations and Business Diversity at Hudson.
 Bridget is responsible for enhancing partner outreach and business development.
 Her previous positions include a senior management capacity for a major rental car provider and more recently one of the largest airport parking management companies in North America.
 Ms. Biagas is highly-respected in the aviation industry, which is evident through her involvement with various industry trade organizations, including AMAC where she serves as the Chair of the AMAC Elections and Nominations Committee.